renatojoa/openweathermap-python-automationAPI/README.md

 > To build on vscode
 >
-> Open lauch.json and change the "cwd" param to you: "c:/CHANGE/TO/YOUR/PROJECT/FOLDER"
+> Open lauch.json and change the "cwd" param to your project folder: "c:/CHANGE/TO/YOUR/PROJECT/FOLDER"

 ## Execution and Reporting: